jfo/weblog/content/post/monads.md

 ```

 I have no way of creating objects other than lists,, or types of any kind at
-all, in Sild, but I can make a "`Thing`" by wrapping it in a list.
-Remember, it
+all, in Sild, but let's call a  "`Thing`" simply something that is wrapped in a
-doesn't really matter what the _structure of the functor_ is, only that these
+list.
+Remember, it doesn't really matter what the _structure of the type_ is,
-particular interfaces are satisfied.
+only that these particular interfaces are satisfied.

 `unit` is a function that will take something and wrap it in a list, then!